nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

         {% include figure.liquid
             path="/img/Earthquake_Playthrough_01_files/Earthquake_Playthrough_01_18_1.png"
             class="img-fluid rounded"
-            alt="A smooth kernel density estimate (KDE) heatmap of earthquake occurrences overlaid on a shaded relief map.
+            alt="Image of a smooth kernel density estimate (KDE) heatmap of earthquake occurrences overlaid on a shaded relief map.
 The map uses color intensity to indicate probability density of earthquake epicenters, creating a continuous surface.
 Seismic gaps are visible as regions with noticeably lower density, particularly south of Central Java, Bali, and Nusa Tenggara."
         %}
     </div>
 </div>